-For example, imagine you open a document in the Grammarly Editor and choose the goals "Tell a Story" and "Informal."
-Grammarly calculates the accuracy level of your document based on the total word count and the number and types of writing issues detected.
-Then, Grammarly compares the accuracy level of your document to the accuracy levels of all other documents where users chose the goals "Tell a Story" and "Informal."
-The Performance score you see tells you how your document compares to these other documents.
+To calculate the performance score, Grammarly calculates the accuracy level of your document based on the total word count and the number and types of writing issues detected.
+Then, Grammarly compares the accuracy level of your document to the accuracy levels of all other documents where users set the same goals.
 A score of 90, for example, means that the writing in your document is more accurate than the writing in 90 percent of other documents with similar goals.

 To access your performance score, open any document in the Grammarly Editor, and click Overall score:

 To learn more about this feature, please check this article.